Skip to navigation

 • The Master version works on the Master 128, Master ET and Master Compact.
 It is based on the Superior Software release, so it supports digital joysticks on the latter.

-The *Elite loader will load the correct version for the system it is being run on.
+As noted above, the *Elite loader will load the correct version for the system it is being run on.
 For the BBC Micro version, the loader looks for 16K of sideways RAM, and if it finds it, it loads the fully featured sideways RAM variant of BBC Micro disc Elite.
 If there is no sideways RAM, it loads the cut-down version of BBC Micro disc Elite that is missing the docking computer animation and detailed planets.

 Playing Elite over Econet